Denniz369/T20_Cricket_Match_Score_Prediction_ML/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Special thanks to the developers of `pandas`, `tqdm`, `XGBoost`, and other libraries that made this project possible.

----

-Feel free to customize this README to better fit your project details.